OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                and for HPFS formatting.
    vdisk.dll - PAE ramdisk
-   vhdd.dll  - VHDD command (commonly not required at all ;) mtlib.dll - threads support (in development, not required too) msg\sysview.hlp - small help file for SYSVIEW, can be deleted too
+   vhdd.dll  - VHDD command (commonly not required at all ;) mtlib.dll - threads (see below, in development and not required too) msg\sysview.hlp - small help file for SYSVIEW, can be deleted too

    FNT files in MSG dir - custom fonts for graphic console (both in 866